jbhopkins/bioxtasraw/docs/source/manual/Analysis_windows.rst

 *Save EFA Data (not profiles)*

-This button saves the EFA data, including the SVD data, the number of significant values, the ranges Forward and Backward EFA data, the ranges and concentration contraints for each component, the rotation method and other parameters used, and the mean error weighted χ\ :sup:`2` and concentration data.
+This button saves the EFA data, including the SVD data, the number of significant values, the ranges Forward and Backward EFA data, the ranges and concentration constraints for each component, the rotation method and other parameters used, and the mean error weighted χ\ :sup:`2` and concentration data.
 This is all saved as a .csv file.